jamessud/jamessud.github.io/_projects/words_2_dog.md

 <p><center>  ~ * ~  </center></p>
 <br/>

 Later that day Mini was walking his dog home from the plaza under the droning sun.
-Droopy-eyes, he followed the tug of the dog on the leash.
+Droopy-eyed, he followed the tug of the dog on the leash.
 It pulled him towards pungent grass patches in the sidewalk and backwards to dogs that strolled behind.
 Mini heard a yell:

 &emsp;&emsp;&emsp;&emsp; “Mini!”